The Great Escape: The Odyssey of Renault in Russia

 What future now awaits AvtoVAZ?
 The imposition of sanctions and the sudden departure of its majority owner leave AvtoVAZ in limbo.
 It is able to produce “analog” cars using existing Russian technology, but not “digital” cars, since under Ghosn’s “spoke and wheel” model the digital components continued to come mostly from abroad, and for the most part they are now no longer accessible.

-The one course immediately available is to retreat “temporarily” to earlier models, such as the Soviet-era “Moskvich” (now being revived by Renault’s former plant in Moscow), and “plain vanilla” Ladas, produced without digital components such as automatic brake systems, airbags, and GPS.
+The one course immediately available is to retreat “temporarily” to earlier models, such as the Soviet-era “Moskvich” (now being revived by Renault’s former plant in Moscow), and “plain vanilla” Ladas, produced without digital components such as automatic brake systems, airbags and GPS.

-The government is vowing to accelerate its “import substitution” program under a new CEO, the former minister of transportation, Maksim Sokolov.
+The government is vowing to accelerate its “import substitution” programme under a new CEO, the former minister of transportation, Maksim Sokolov.
 But it will take years before AvtoVAZ will be able to produce digital cars entirely from Russian components.
 Meanwhile, near-term opportunities for “parallel imports” are limited, since the countries that produce advanced parts are mostly aligned with the Western sanctions, and many of their key components are under licence agreements with Renault.
 The outlook for AvtoVAZ is poor.

 What about the future of Renault?
-Through fifteen years of effort and expense, Renault endured three economic crises, countless conflicts and misadventures, and ended up with net losses of over $2 billion.
+Through fifteen years of effort and expense, Renault endured three economic crises, countless conflicts and misadventures, and ended up with net losses of over $2bn.
 But with the departure from Russia, Renault has lost its second largest market, and one that was finally producing profits.
-It has now retreated to its home base in France, where it now faces a battle for its very survival, as the era of the electric vehicle arrives in Europe.
+It has now retreated to its home base in France, where it now faces a battle for its very survival, as the era of the electric vehicle (EV) arrives in Europe.
 The Ghosn era is a distant memory.
 Renault may never return to Russia.

 The Renault story is just one part of the larger picture of the impact of Western sanctions on Russian industry.
 Over the past thirty years, both the Russian government and companies accepted a high degree of dependence on Western technology and supply chains, taking advantage of the global division of labour.
 In the short run, this was a rational choice, since it brought “quick wins,” in the form of rapid improvements in products and services, such as automobiles.
 But it also left the Russian economy vulnerable, by lessening the incentive for home-grown innovation and perpetuating the chronic weaknesses of Russian technology.
 The Western sanctions have now exposed that vulnerability.

 The automobile industry is just one example.
-In my next Substacks post, I invite you to join me for a look at a different case, the impact of sanctions on the Russian effort to develop LNG, liquid natural gas—a subject much on our minds these days.
+In my next Substacks post, I invite you to join me to look at a different case: the impact of sanctions on the Russian effort to develop LNG, liquefied natural gas – a subject much on our minds these days.
 Please stay tuned.

 Thane Gustafson is a professor of political science at Georgetown University and the author and co-author of eight books on Russian affairs, including most recently Wheel of Fortune: the Battle for Oil and Power in Russia (2012), The Bridge: Natural Gas in a Redivided Europe (2020), and Klimat: Russia in the Age of Climate Change (2021), all with Harvard University Press.